Evolution of human intelligence: Homo sapiens intelligence

-The human brain has evolved gradually over the passage of time; a series of incremental changes occurred as a result of external stimuli and conditions.
+The human brain has evolved gradually over the passage of time; a series of incremental changes occurring as a result of external stimuli and conditions.
 It is crucial to keep in mind that evolution operates within a limited framework at a given point in time.
 In other words, the adaptations that a species can develop are not infinite and are defined by what has already taken place in the evolutionary timeline of a species.
 Given the immense anatomical and structural complexity of the brain, its evolution (and the congruent evolution of human intelligence), can only be reorganized in a finite number of ways.
 The majority of said changes occur either in terms of size or in terms of developmental timeframes.

 The cerebral cortex is divided into four lobes (frontal, parietal, occipital, and temporal) each with specific functions.
-The cerebral cortex is significantly larger in humans than in any other animal and is responsible for higher thought processes such as: reasoning, abstract thinking, and decision making.
+The cerebral cortex is significantly larger in humans than in any other animal and is responsible for higher thought processes such as reasoning, abstract thinking, and decision making.
 Another characteristic that makes humans special and sets them apart from any other species is our ability to produce and understand complex, syntactic language.
 The cerebral cortex, particularly in the temporal, parietal, and frontal lobes, are populated with neural circuits dedicated to language.
 There are two main areas of the brain commonly associated with language, namely: Wernicke's area and Broca's area.
 The former is responsible for the understanding of speech and the latter for the production of speech.
 Homologous regions have been found in other species (i.e. Area 44 and 45 have been studied in chimpanzees) but they are not as strongly related to or involved in linguistic activities as in humans.

-A big portion of the scholarly literature focus on the evolution, and subsequent influence, of culture.
-This is in part because the leaps human intelligence has taken are far greater than those that would have resulted if our ancestors had simply responded to their environments, inhabiting them as hunter-gatherers.